 These guitars are available in

-- round neck version, held like any other common guitar.
+- round neck version held like any other standard guitar.

-You can also play them using a glass or a metal slides.
+You can also play them using glass or metal slides.

 We hope that the above article has given you a fair idea about

-- Various main types of acoustic guitars available in the market, and
+- Main types of acoustic guitar available in the market, their shapes & body size and

 - Their salient features.